starboy-3/starboy-3/README.md

 ### Hey👋 I am Ayub and I am:

 - 👨‍🎓 currently pursuing my Bachelor's degree in CS AMI at [HSE University](https://hse.ru)
-- ⚡ learning C++, Python and Java
+- ⚡ learning C/C++, Python, Java
 - working at Yandex
-- 💻 Interested in Django, Java(Spring and other frameworks)
+- 💻 Interested in Django, Spring and other frameworks
 - 📫 available: via [Telegram](https://t.me/starboy369)
 <!--
 **starboy-3/starboy-3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.